A counterexample to the PIA conjecture for minimal log discrepancies

 We prove that the virtual freeness is equivalent to the freeness when the considered variety is klt (Theorem \ref{thm:kltcase}).
 This fact explains why it is not possible to make a similar counterexample with only klt singularities.
 We note that the phenomenon $(\spadesuit)$ can also be explained from the perspective of arc space theory (see Remark \ref{rmk:thin}).

 The paper is organized as follows.
 In Section \ref{section:ef}, we introduce the new concept called ``virtual freeness'' and discuss its properties.
 In Section \ref{section:proof}, we give a proof of Theorem \ref{thm:main}.
 In Section \ref{section:LSC}, we discuss two pathological examples related to the semi-continuity of minimal log discrepancies (Examples \ref{eg:family}, \ref{eg:adic}).
 In Section \ref{section:Q}, we give a proof of the PIA conjecture in dimension three, which seems to be well-known to experts (Proposition \ref{prop:dim3}).
 We also give some related questions (Questions \ref{quest:dim4}, \ref{quest:PIAm}).
 In Appendix \ref{section:exact}, we determine the exact value of $\operatorname{mld}_{x_0}(A_n, B_n)$.

 \begin{ackn} We would like to thank Professors Shigeharu Takayama, Takayuki Koike, and Chen Jiang for discussions.
 We would also like to thank the referees for their valuable comments and suggestions, which have improved the quality of the paper.
-The first author is partially supported by JSPS KAKENHI No.\ 18K13384 and 22K13888.
+The first author is partially supported by Inamori Foundation and by JSPS KAKENHI No.\ 18K13384 and 22K13888.
 The second author is partially supported by JSPS KAKENHI No.\ 19K14496 and 23K12958. \end{ackn}